davidstirling777-star/Underwater-Hockey-Scoring-Desk-Kit/README.md

 - **Siren Minimum Duration**: All siren sounds play for a minimum period to ensure audibility for officials and players.
 If the sound file is shorter than the specified period, it will automatically loop until the minimum is reached.
 - Audio channels (Air/Water) use their respective volume settings
 - Game periods (halves) only play siren at the end, no countdown pips
 - Sudden Death periods have no automatic audio cues.
 The Sudden Death timer counts upwards from 00:00.
 A goal scored during Sudden Death immediately ends the game.
-Sudden Death Start and Sudden Death End are recorded in UWH_Game_Data.txt.
+Sudden Death Start and Sudden Death End are recorded in file UWH_Game_Data.txt.

 **Scoreboard Tab**
 In this tab, which can be maximised to fit the screen, is the Court Time.
 This is synchronised to the 'Local Computer Time' when the app first opens.
 If the 'Crib Time' is selected, the Court Time, which may have been extended by 'Ref' or 'Team' 'Time Outs' will try and move back to the 'Local Computer Time' by shortening the 'Between Game Break'.
 The next row is where the Game Sequence is announced.
 Breaks are 'Red', Play is 'Light Coral Blue'.
 Under that is the Game Number, picked up from the CSV file.
 Then are the Team names, picked up from the CSV file.
-The Scores, which will get written to the CSV file when the 'Between Game Break' timer reaches 30 seconds, are displayed next.
+The Scores, which will get written to the CSV file when the 'Between Game Break' timer reaches 30 seconds after a game ends, are displayed next.
 If the 'Team time-outs allowed?' check box is selected, the Team Time-Out buttons are selectable.
 Only one team time-out per half, no team time-outs are permitted in Overtime or Sudden Death as per CMAS rules as of October 2025.
 'Add Goal White' adds a goal to white and if the 'Record Scorers Cap Number' check box is ticked, a popup dialogue box where the cap number of the player scoring the goal can be entered.
+Unknown and Penalty Goal are also options.
 Referee Time-Out pauses:
 - Court Time
 - The active game timer
 - Team Time-Out timers
 - Penalty timers

-When Referee Time-Out is released, the interrupted period resumes from the exact point at which it was paused, including Sudden Death periods.
+When Referee Time-Out is released, the interrupted period(s) resumes from the exact point at which it was paused, including Sudden Death periods.
-'Penalties' is enabled during play but greyed out for breaks (as you cannot award a Penalty when play cannot be stopped [section 17.1.1 of CMAS rules]) but if the 'Referee Time-Out' button is pushed, the 'Penalties' button is enabled.
+'Penalties' is enabled during play but greyed out for breaks (as you cannot award a Penalty when play cannot be stopped [section 17.1.1 of CMAS rules]) but if the 'Referee Time-Out' button is pushed, the 'Penalties' button is enabled (This is for you KD.
+You know who you are).
 When the 'Penalties' button is pushed, a popup dialogue box appears that enables the selection of cap colour, Cap number and penalty time period.
 'YOU MUST SELECT START PENALTY' to record the penalty.
 These penalties are written to the CSV file when the 'Between Game Break' timer reaches 30 seconds.
 The penalties are also displayed on both screens along with the time remaining to serve.
 When this time reaches zero, the penalty is removed from the list.
 Penalties can be removed in case the wrong details were entered.

 **Some Other Features:**